fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 - Each motion can be prepended by a count (`5l` moves five characters to the right).

+## Within files

 General:

 Command             | Effect
-`<C-g>`             | Shows current filepath and line number `zz`                | Redraw line in middle of window `zt`                | Redraw line at top of window
+`<C-g>`             | Shows current filepath and line number `zz`                | Redraw current line in middle of window `zt`                | Redraw current line at top of window

 Left-right and up-down:

 - `f,dt` deletes the last clause of a sentence
-- You can also use search after an operator to great effect.
+- You can use search after an operator to great effect.
 For instance: typing `d\to g<CR>` when the cursor is at the beginning of `after` in the previous sentence turns it into "You can use search to greate effect".
 This works because `d` is an exclusive operator (`h: exclusive`) and doesn't apply the